marco-c/autowebcompat/README.md

 - The **collect.py** script is the crawler that collects screenshots of web pages in different browsers;
 - The **label.py** script is a utility that helps labelling couples of screenshots (are they the same in the two browsers or are there differences?);
 - The **pretrain.py** script trains a neural network on the website screenshots for a slightly different problem (for which we know the solution), so that we can reuse the network weights for the training on the actual problem;
-- The **train.py** script trains the neural network on the website screenshots to detect compat issues.
+- The **train.py** script trains the neural network on the website screenshots to detect compat issues;
+- The **data_inconsistencies.py** script checks the generated screenshots and takes note of any data inconsistency (e.g. screenshots that were taken in Firefox but not in Chrome).

 ## Setup